nikitavoloboev/data/operating-systems/containers/kubernetes.md

 - [Announcing Kubernetes Off-The-Shelf (KOTS) Software (2019)](https://blog.replicated.com/announcing-kots/)
 - [chaoskube](https://github.com/linki/chaoskube) - Periodically kills random pods in your Kubernetes cluster.
 - [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) - Simple service that listens to the Kubernetes API server and generates metrics about the state of the objects.
+- [Cloudflow](https://cloudflow.io/) - Enables you to quickly develop, orchestrate, and operate distributed streaming applications on Kubernetes.